furiner/sulfurous/CONTRIBUTING.md

 * **config**: Any relevant configuration file to that specific type.
 * **circleci**: The CircleCI configuration files and scripts.
 * **github**: The GitHub configuration files and scripts.
+* Any file is a valid scope, excluding its extension.
+Primarily, this should be used when editing framework classes.

 If more than one thing is changed, then seperate it with a comma. (e.g. `docs, tests`)